sched-ext/scx/OVERVIEW.md

 of CPUs, a preferable solution would be to implement a more featureful task-priority mechanism which automatically throttles lower-priority tasks which are causing memory contention for the rest of the system.
-Implementing this in CFS and rolling it out to the fleet could take a very long time.
+Implementing this in EEVDF and rolling it out to the fleet could take a very long time.

 sched_ext would directly address these gaps.
 If another hardware bug or resource contention issue comes in that requires scheduler support to mitigate,